 - How many years do you intend to live in the property or home?

-- If you had to choose between ideal house or home or ideal location – which would it be?
+- If you had to choose between the ideal house or home or the ideal location – which would it be?

-Experience shows that the clearer you are on where you want to buy a house or a home in Melbourne, the better your purchase decision.
+Experience shows that the clearer you are on where you want to purchase, the better your purchase decision.

 What suburbs are booming?

 Melbourne’s property market might be showing signs of slowing, but that doesn’t mean there aren’t any potential real estate or property hotspots in Victoria.

 According to the Herald Sun (Suburbs in Melbourne’s north, west tipped by real estate experts to take off in 2017),

 those people planning on taking the property plunge in 2017 should go west or north, with St. Albans, Fawkner and Lalor among the suburbs set to prosper.